Electric knife sharpeners save time and effort

 Users say there are two things to watch out for with this sharpener: First, stage/slot one removes a lot of steel (it has to, to convert a 20-degree edge to a 15-degree edge), so if you're dealing with knives that are still fairly sharp, you can probably skip straight to slots 2 and 3.
 Second, as with the 1520 AngleSelect, the newly sharpened knives can actually cut a groove into the plastic track beneath each slot if you're not careful.
 That said, users and experts agree that overall, the Chef's Choice 15 Trizor is easy to use.
 A lack of complaints about the noise levels makes us think you'll get the same quiet hum from this appliance as you'd expect from any Chef's Choice sharpener.

-If you exclusively use knives with a 20-degree blade angle, you'll get similarly excellent results from the Chef's Choice 120 Diamond Hone EdgeSelect (Est. $150), a perennial winner in professional tests.
+If you exclusively use knives with a 20-degree blade angle, you'll get similarly excellent results from the (Est. $120), a perennial winner in professional tests.
 This electric sharpener features three separate slots: one for rough grinding, one for finer honing and a third for stropping and polishing.
 It can be used with straight and serrated blades or chiseled (single-edge) blades and sporting knives.
-However, it's worth noting that a little bit of the serration is removed with every sharpening pass, so over time the serrations can be worn completely away.
+However, it's worth noting that a little bit of the serration is removed with every sharpening pass, so over time the serrations can be worn completely away -- and users say that like other Chef's Choice models, this is not the best choice if you sharpen mostly short-bladed knives; the sharpening wheels are set too deep for a short blade to make full contact.

-The Chef's Choice 130 Professional Knife-Sharpening Station (Est. $160) delivers similar results, also for 20-degree blades, although instead of having rough/fine/stropping slots, it has a diamond abrasive in slot one, a sharpening steel in slot two, and the usual stropping disk in slot three.
+The (Est. $150) delivers similar results, also for 20-degree blades, although instead of having rough/fine/stropping slots, it has a diamond abrasive in slot one, a sharpening steel in slot two, and the usual stropping disk in slot three.
 This model draws expert praise for its quiet performance, winning top marks in one test from a prominent test kitchen.

 There's one last point that's worthy of note for all Chef's Choice sharpeners: The moving parts needed to create an electric sharpener usually create the potential for more to go wrong, and we do find a few complains about polishing disks that stop working.
 But we're impressed by just how few and far between they are, and found plenty of comments from users who say they're replacing a previous model that lasted for years.

 The electric sharpeners profiled above are all terrific, albeit pricey knife sharpeners.
-However, owners say the inexpensive Presto 08800 EverSharp (Est. $20) does a great job for the price.
+However, owners say the inexpensive (Est. $25) does a great job for the price.
 Its two-stage motorized sharpening system sharpens most blades in three to seven passes, depending on their condition, and users love the catch pan underneath that holds the metal filings worn off the blade.

 The Presto 08800 EverSharp can also be used to sharpen single-sided serrated blades although, like most electric knife sharpeners, it wears the serration down a little bit with every pass.
 So, over time, the serrations can be ground completely away.

-That said, to a certain degree you do get what you pay for, and users say this little sharpener is so underpowered that it can't manage the weight of very heavy knives; you have to lift up on the knife a little bit to make it work.
+That said, to a certain degree you do get what you pay for, and we find complaints at both ends of the spectrum: Some users say this little sharpener is so underpowered that it can't manage the weight of very heavy knives; you have to lift up on the knife a little bit to make it work.
+Others say that it takes too much steel off your knives.
 It's also not entirely clear what blade angle it grinds to -- one reviewer estimates a long-lasting but not terribly precise 20 to 28 degrees -- so it's best for those who aren't picky about their cutlery.

 As you might expect, the Work Sharp Ken Onion sharpener is fairly loud.
 You can speak normally and still be heard while using it, but probably wouldn't want to hold a conversation while the motor is running.
 As long as you keep a firm hold on the knife handle it's quite safe to use; the blade guides that hold your knife at the proper angle against the belt also double as protectors for your fingers.
 Lefties might have a harder time with this model, though, because it requires you to guide the knife with your right hand only while your left hand steadies the grinder and controls the speed.